techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

 6. Navigate to the**saves** folder.
 7. Paste the**map folder** inside the**saves** folder.

  The new map will appear in the single-player menu as a new world.
 Now you can explore your freshly downloaded Minecraft map!
-You can even[create a Minecraft server](https://www.makeuseof.com/how-to-make-a-minecraft-server/) to explore the map with your friends.
+You can even [create a Minecraft server](https://www.makeuseof.com/how-to-make-a-minecraft-server/) to explore the map with your friends.

 ## How to Install Minecraft Maps on Android (Bedrock)